jmeridth/jumpinfra/docs/debugger.md

 make ecr
 ```

-This will build and push a new debugger image to test ECR for the debugger image
+This will build and push a new debugger image to staging ECR for the debugger image

 ```bash
 # from root of repo